OmniShield v0.3.0

 The antivirus that can't be exploited — because it inherits nothing.

 Current endpoint security agents (CrowdStrike, SentinelOne) weigh 300-500MB, consume hundreds of MB of RAM, and inherit hundreds of CVEs from their dependency chains.
 In July 2024, a CrowdStrike update crashed 8.5 million machines worldwide — airlines, banks, hospitals — causing $5.4B in damages.
+Worse, attackers can bypass signature-based detection simply by renaming their malware binary.
 The tools meant to protect infrastructure have become the biggest risk.

 Why Bare-Metal Matters

-A 35KB binary with zero dependencies has a mathematically smaller attack surface than a 500MB agent with hundreds of libraries.
+A 106KB binary with zero dependencies has a mathematically smaller attack surface than a 500MB agent with hundreds of libraries.
 There are no shared libraries to hook, no runtime to exploit, no supply chain to compromise.
-OmniShield operates at the same level as the attacker — raw syscalls — but watches everything they do.
+An attacker who compromises libc or LD_PRELOAD can blind CrowdStrike and Wazuh — but not OmniShield, because OmniShield doesn't use libc.
+It speaks directly to the kernel.
+There is no intermediary to intercept.

 Technical Specifications